lixinW/ship-hats-docs/portal-guide/manage-users.md

    <kbd>![user_status_2](./images/user_status_2.png ':size=100%')</kbd><br />

    > **Tip:** Refer to [Viewing users](#view-users) to know how to search for users
 1. Choose **Reactivate User**.
 User, SAs and the requestor will be notified through an email about the reactivation.

    >**Notes:**
    >- Though the reactivated user can log in using the existing credentials, we recommend reactivated users to reset their password.
 The email sent to the reactivated users includes the link to reset their password.
    >- After a user has been reactivated, an email notification about this reactivation is sent to the requestor and the SAs.

 ## Remove users

 We recommend Subscription Admin (SA) and Project Admin (PA) to periodically review the named users in their account, consumed user quota and remove users who are no longer required.

->**Note:** SA and PA can remove a user who does not have the Project Admin or Subscription Admin roles in the subscription account.

-### To remove a user

 >**Notes:**
+>- You can remove a user who does not have the Project Admin or Subscription Admin roles in the subscription account.
 >- You can remove a user that is added to the billing subscription (quota consumed) only.
 >- You can remove a user from a subscription if the user is not consuming quota from the current subscription (labeled as **free user**).
 However, you cannot remove a user consuming quota from current subscription if the user is also included in another subscription.
 >- You cannot remove a user from a billing subscription (quota consumed) if the user is also added to another subscription (quota not consumed and labeled as **free user**).

+### To remove a user

 1. Log in to the [SHIP-HATS portal](https://www.ship.gov.sg/).
 Make sure that you are in the required account.
 If needed, refer to [Switch account](manage-account).